ryancummings/blog/content/posts/hugo-screenshot-function.md

 {{< figure src="/img/screenshots/20200221_093645_sample_screenshot.png" >}}

-Let's see WordPress beat that.
+Let's see WordPress beat that!

 Emacs is an incredible piece of software and it makes writing this blog a pleasure.
 I hope this little example is helpful to someone thinking about trying Emacs or writing basic functions and extensions for it.
 Learning Emacs can be a long road, but for so many reasons, I can't imagine my life without this software, and that is a unique thing.